typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 trait, and so must the downstream of that, and so on and so forth.

-However, we can use type parameters that represent **singleton types** to write functions that are polymorphic over these "cakes", without being defined as part of them or mixed in themselves.
+However, we can use type parameters that represent **singleton types** to write functions that are polymorphic over these “cakes”, without being defined as part of them or mixed in themselves.
 For example, you can use this to write functions that operate on elements of a reflection universe, without necessarily passing that universe around all over the place.

 Well, for the most part.
-Let's see how far this goes.
+Let’s see how far this goes.

 ## Our little universe

-Let's set aside the heavyweight real-world examples I mentioned above in favor of a small example.
+Let’s set aside the heavyweight real-world examples I mentioned above in favor of a small example.
 Then, we should be able to explore the possibilities in this simpler space.